DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Sell DVDs Online

 The name SellDVDsOnline is a little misleading.
-Because this company not only allows you to sell DVDs, but it also buys used CDs and video games too.
+This company not only allows you to sell DVDs but also buys used CDs and video games.
 Depending on the item you want to sell, the average valuation ranges from $0.50 to $0.70 each.

-The site doesn’t accept title searches or ISBN.
-So you need to have the UPC barcode to get your price quotation.
+The site doesn’t accept title searches or ISBNs, so you need the UPC barcode to get your price quotation.
 Free shipping is available, and payments are made within three business days via Check or PayPal.

 BookMonster

-BookMonster is a great place to sell used books but offers money for used CDs.
-The CD can be searched by title, author or UPC barcode, making it easy to get a valuation quickly.
+BookMonster is a great place to sell used books and offers money for used CDs.
+CDs can be searched by title, author or UPC barcode, making it easy to get a valuation quickly.

 However, the most accurate method is via UPC, and if you don’t have the original barcode, you can get it with an online search.